BIRD / new pets

 Give your new lovebirds three or four days to settle into their new home before handling them.
-Whether your birds are brand-new or have been living with you for a while, contact your vet if you notice any of these signs of distress:
+Whether your birds are brand-new or have been living with you for a while, aside from yearly checkups, contact your veterinarian if you notice any of these signs of illness or distress:

 - Sitting at the bottom of the cage

 - Lower appetite; weight loss

 - Less activity and preening

 - Feathers fluffed for long periods of time